Explore the remarkable work we’ve accomplished and the life-changing impact we’re creating for girls across Canada.

 exploration and visionary leadership.

 “If you can see it, you can be it.
-We are
+We are rewriting the archive of who belongs in the laboratory.”

 O1

-Happiness Okeke stood before a room of expectant faces, her talk on
+Happiness Okeke stood before a room of expectant faces, her talk on Artificial Intelligence transcending lines of code.
+She spoke of ethical frameworks and the power of representation.
+For many, it was the first

-time they had seen the future reflected in someone who shared their
+time they had seen the future reflected in someone who shared their story.

 O2

 Spending the day with the Embers at F.W.
-Johnson Collegiate — where paper, straws, and curiosity launched the next generation of builders.
+Johnson Collegiate where paper, straws, and curiosity launched the next generation of builders..

 “When girls take up space in STEM, they don’t just participate.
-They lead, build, and transform the world around them.”
+They lead, build, and transform the world around them..”

 For privacy and security reasons, images of the girls cannot be displayed or shared.